CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 1: Accessing Barracuda Dashboard.md

    * **Email Address**: Provide your personal Email address

    ![](../images/Picture17.jpg)

+1. After Providing information to the bottom of the Barracuda End User License Agreement page, It asks you to sign in.

  # Proceed to Task 2 - Getting started with the Azure Portal